Variational Markov chain mixtures with automatic component selection

-In summary, Markov chain mixture models have an established track record in distinguishing heterogeneities in human behavior, such as surfing the internet \cite{melnykov2016clickclust}, commuting between home, work, and school \cite{zhou2021you}, listening to music (Sec.~\ref{sec:lastfm}), and running ultramarathons (Sec.~\ref{sec:ultrarunners}).
-The variational EM algorithm is the best currently available strategy for fitting these models efficiently and correctly.
-Moving forward, there is the potential for broad utility of Markov chain mixture model in other areas (chemistry, biology, climate science) where Markov state modeling is currently popular.
+In conclusion, Markov chain mixture models have a track record of distinguishing meaningful heterogeneities in human behavior, for example, heterogeneous patterns of surfing the internet \cite{melnykov2016clickclust}, commuting between home, work, and school \cite{zhou2021you}, listening to music (Sec.~\ref{sec:lastfm}), or running ultramarathons (Sec.~\ref{sec:ultrarunners}).
+The variational EM algorithm is an efficient strategy for fitting these models while automatically selecting the number of components.
+Moving forward, Markov chain mixture models could be extended to other areas (chemistry, biology, climate science) where Markov state modeling is already popular.
 Indeed, the experiments in Sec.~\ref{sec:gene} demonstrate promising first steps toward applications in the rapidly evolving area of gene expression data analysis \cite{eisen1998cluster,ernst2005clustering,mcdowell2018clustering,mitra2021rvagene}.

 \bmhead{Acknowledgements}